unccd/Prais4-reporting-manual/SO3.md

 These were selected because they were identified by experts as critical to understanding vulnerability and due to their use for other reporting requirements such as SO 2 and the Sustainable Development Goals.

-_**Figure 7.** Social, economic, and infrastructural components and their associated factors recommended for calculating the Drought Vulnerability Index_
+_**Figure 7.** Social, economic, and infrastructural components and their associated factors recommended for calculating the Drought Vulnerability Index.
+Core factors are highlighted in the dark green boxes_

 ![](/img/fig7.png)